 1. Jackson Region: $2,409 per acre

 Counties: Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, McCracken

-Comprised of eight counties (Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, McCracken) the Purchase region is surrounded by water on three sides – the Mississippi River to the west, the Ohio River to the north, and the Tennessee River to the east.
+Comprised of eight counties (Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, McCracken), the Jackson region is surrounded by water on three sides – the Mississippi River to the west, the Ohio River to the north, and the Tennessee River to the east.
 The Tennessee River was dammed in 1944 to create Kentucky Lake, a first-class fishing and boating destination.

-The great hunting rivals the quality fishing.
-Thanks to the fertile river valleys and a large agricultural economy, the area provides plenty of food for deer.
-Although this region doesn’t have the most record-book bucks in the state, it regularly produces Boone and Crockett bucks (six in the last four years).
-The waterfront land, excellent farming and great recreational land is why the Purchase Region is the most costly per acre of hunting land in the state.
+Not only is there great fishing in the Jackson region, it’s a prime area for hunting deer as well.
+Fertile river valleys and a large agricultural economy provide plenty of food for deer.
+And although this region doesn’t have the most record-book bucks in the state, it regularly produces Boone and Crockett bucks.
+With amenities like waterfront land, excellent farming and great recreation, it’s certainly not hard to see the reason for the heavier price tag per acre in this region.
 But, ask the residents that live there, and they will tell you it’s well worth it.

 2. Bluegrass Region: $2,105 per acre

 Counties: Anderson, Bath, Boone, Bourbon, Boyle, Bracken, Campbell, Carroll, Clark, Fayette, Fleming, Franklin, Gallatin, Grant, Henry, Harrison, Jefferson, Jessamine, Kenton, Lewis, Mason, Mercer, Nicholas, Oldham, Owen, Pendleton, Robertson, Scott, Shelby, Spencer, Trimble, Washington, Woodford